SamratSinghPhysicist/ai_art/DEVELOPMENT (WORK ONLY)/STABILITY_API_DOCS.md

 ## Available Aspect Ratios

-The following aspect ratios are supported:
+The following aspect ratios are supported for image generation:

 - 16:9
 - 1:1